Creativity in UX/UI Design

-Your constantly-updated definition of Creativity and collection of videos and articles
+Your constantly-updated definition of Creativity in UX/UI Design and collection of videos and articles

 Creativity is a process designers use to drive their abilities towards making artistic innovations (regarding aesthetics) and technical ones (about tackling design problems).
 Vital in ideation, creativity involves diversity and structure, splits into stages and types, is learnable and has a variety of methods to try.